asafmohammad5/PalTube/README.md

 # PalTube
-A video platform for pets.
+A platform for pet videos.

 # Background and Overview